joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Overview

 The spacetimes are represented by types that contain the information needed to compute geodesics and other geometric properties.
-Most spacetimes have parameters (for example, mass and spin) that are set at construction time.
-The most important function defining the spacetimes is [`metric`](@ref), which returns the metric tensor at a given position in the spacetime.
+Most spacetimes have parameters, such as mass and spin, that are set at construction time.
+The core function defining the spacetimes is [`metric`](@ref), which returns the metric tensor at a given position in the spacetime.
 Additionally, [`metric_inverse`](@ref) returns the inverse metric tensor, [`volume_element`](@ref) returns the volume element, and [`christoffel`](@ref) returns the Christoffel symbols.
 Other functions are available to compute the radius of a position, the event horizon radius, the innermost stable circular orbit (ISCO) radius, the marginally bound circular orbit (MBCO) radius, and the circular geodesic angular speed, when applicable.
 See the [API](@ref) for more details.

+## Example

-As an example, the following code snippet shows how to compute the metric tensor and the Christoffel symbols at a given position in the Schwarzschild spacetime in spherical coordinates:
+The following code snippet demonstrates how to compute the metric tensor and the Christoffel symbols at a given position in the Schwarzschild spacetime in spherical coordinates:

 ```julia
 using Skylight